 You can access a copy of the Brief Index of Self-Actualization online.

 6 Activities and Exercises to Help Reach Self-Actualization (incl.
 PDF)

-As more people have come to understand the value of developing their sense of self-actualization, psychologists have developed many tests and resources to help individuals, including a range of online tests and resources.
+As more people have come to understand the value of developing their sense of self-actualization, psychologists have developed many online tests and resources.

-Below I’ve included three tests that you can take for free online to get a better understanding of your self-actualization, two exercises that you can do individually or with a group, and a PDF with helpful guiding points:
+Below, three tests have been included that you can take for free online to get a better understanding of your self-actualization, two exercises that you can do individually or with a group, and a PDF with helpful guiding points.

 1. Characteristics of Self-Actualization Scale

-Developed by Kaufman (2018), this test is fully aligned with Maslow’s original core attitudes for self-actualization.
-It’s completely free to access online and consists of 30 statements that you respond to.
+Developed by Kaufman (n.d.), this test is fully aligned with Maslow’s original core attitudes for self-actualization.
+It’s completely free to access online and consists of 30 statements.

 - I have a clear perception of reality.

 - I generally bring a creative attitude to my work.